EcoJulia/EcoSISTEM.jl/README.md

-**EcoSISTEM** (Ecosystem Simulation through Integrated Species-Trait Environment Modelling) is a [Julia](http://www.julialang.org) package that provides functionality for simulating species undergoing dynamic biological processes such as birth, death, competition and dispersal, as well as environmental changes in climate and habitat
+**EcoSISTEM** (Ecosystem Simulation through Integrated Species-Trait Environment Modelling) is a [Julia](http://www.julialang.org) package that provides functionality for simulating species undergoing dynamic biological processes such as birth, death, competition and dispersal, as well as environmental changes in climate and habitat.

 The package was primarily developed for global scale simulations of plant biodiversity.
 The underlying model for this is described in the arXiv